oracle-livelabs/oci/gdk-oci-logging/07-build-run-native/build-run-native.md

 	</copy>
 	```

+## Task 3: Stop the application

+1. In the first terminal in VS Code, use `CTRL+C` to stop the application.

-## Task 3: View the application logs in OCI Logging
+## Task 4: View the application logs in OCI Logging

 1. Go to the **OCI Console >> Logging >> Log Groups >> MicronautLogGroup >> MicronautCustomLog >> Custom Log (MicronautCustomLog) Details** screen opened in the browser.
 The application logs should appear in the **Explore Log** section.
 (If necessary, refresh the browser.)

 	You can select a different value such as "Past 15 minutes" or "Past hour" in the **Filter by time** drop down list to refresh the logs table view.

 	![Application Logs](./images/application-logs-native.jpg)

-2. In the first terminal in VS Code, use `CTRL+C` to stop the application.

 Congratulations!
 You've successfully completed this lab.
 Your Java application native executable can successfully send logs to OCI Logging.